Self-similar real trees defined as fixed-points and their geometric properties: Settings and preliminaries

 \subsection{Fractal properties of metric spaces}

 Let $(S,d)$ be a metric space.
-For $\delta > 0$ and a bounded and non-empty set $B$ let $N_B(\delta)$ be the smallest number $m$ such that there exist $m$ balls or radius $\delta$ covering $B$.
-The Minkowski dimension (also box-counting dimension) emerges from a power-law behavior of $N_B(\delta)$ as $\delta \to 0$.
-More precisely, we define the \emph{lower Minkowski dimension} $\DimuM (B)$ and the \emph{upper Minkowski dimension} $\DimoM (B)$ as follows,
+(In this section, we do not assume the space to be compact.)
+For $\delta > 0$ and a non-empty relatively compact set $B$ let $N_B(\delta)$ be the smallest number $m$ such that there exist $m$ open balls of radius $\delta$ covering $B$.
+We define the \emph{lower Minkowski dimension} $\DimuM (B)$ and the \emph{upper Minkowski dimension} $\DimoM (B)$ by

 If both values coincide, we simply call $\DimM (B) := \DimuM (B)$ the \emph{Minkowski dimension} of $B$.